ellechir/testimony/README.md

 - `opts.skip: true|false`: The test will be generated but never run.
 - `opts.only: true|false`: The only test to be run for the process, others get ignored.
+- `opts.timeout: msec`.
+Set a timeout for the test after which it will fail unless ended before.
+See `test.timeoutAfter()`.

 Subtests are created with the `test.test([name], [opts], fn)` method with the same signature.